unicef/hope-dedup-engine/docs/src/integration/notifications.md

 The notification is a plain **HTTP GET** to your URL, with **no payload** — it's a nudge, not a data delivery.
 On receiving it, call `GET /deduplication_sets/{id}/` to learn the new state.
 Encode any correlation data you need (e.g. your own set identifier) into the URL itself as query parameters.

-If the engine is configured with a HOPE API token, the callback carries an `Authorization: Token <token>` header your endpoint can use to authenticate the caller.

 Details worth knowing:

 - Notifications can be disabled per set by creating it with `"notify": false`; the `notification_url` is kept, so administrators can still trigger a manual notification from the admin panel.